-The ME Department will allow students enrolled in the combined BS-Mechanical Engineering / MS-Mechanical Engineering Non-Thesis program to double count up to 6 course credits from their undergraduate ME degree requirements.
+The ME Department will allow students enrolled in the combined BS/ MS-Mechanical Engineering Non-Thesis program to double count up to 6 course credits from their undergraduate ME degree requirements.

 This program enables students to begin graduate coursework while still finishing their undergraduate degree requirements.
-Students enrolled in Mines' combined undergraduate/ graduate program (meaning uninterrupted registration from the time the student earns a Mines undergraduate degree to the time the student begins a Mines graduate degree) may double count up to six hours of credits of MEGN 500-level courses, which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their non-thesis graduate program.
+Students enrolled in Mines' combined undergraduate/graduate program (meaning uninterrupted registration from the time the student earns a Mines undergraduate degree to the time the student begins a Mines graduate degree) may double count up to six hours of credits of MEGN 400or 500-level courses, which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their non-thesis graduate program.
+ME majors may double count any 400-level or above course on the approved Mechanical Engineering Elective list provided in the Undergraduate Catalog.
+Non-ME majors may double count any 400level or above course on the approved Mechanical Engineering Elective list and any MEGN 400-level or above course.
 These courses must have been passed with a "B-" or better and meet all other University, Department, Division, and Program requirements for graduate credit.